Unless otherwise stated, webinars are schedule for 8:00 pm to 9:00 pm EST

 On the left menu, click on Members Login and look for Archived Webinars at the bottom of the drop-down list.
 The current handout and webinar information will be at the top of the page.
 Links to videos of past webinars are also available on the Archived Webinars page.

 - Presenter: Annette Burke Lyttle owns Heritage Detective, LLC, providing professional genealogical services in research, education, and writing.
-She speaks on a number of genealogical topics at the national, state, and local levels and loves helping people uncover and share their family stories.
-Annette is a member of the Association of Professional Genealogists and the Genealogical Speakers Guild, as well as a number of national, state, and local societies.
+She speaks on a variety of genealogical topics at the national, state, and local levels and loves helping people uncover and share their family stories.
+She is coordinator of the Fall Virtual Intermediate Foundations course for the Salt Lake Institute of Genealogy.
+Her articles have been published in NGS Magazine, FGS Forum, and the APG Quarterly, among others.
+Annette is president of the Association of Professional Genealogists and editor of The Florida Genealogist.

 - Website: http://heritagedetective.com

 From Deeds to Dirt: Analyzing Research with Maps